 There are many possible causes of pneumonia in cats, and if left untreated this illness may cause further complications.
-Today, our Suffolk County vets talk about the different types of pneumonia in cats as well as how to treat this infectious condition.
+Today, our Deer Park vets talk about the different types of pneumonia in cats as well as how to treat this infectious condition.

 What are the common causes of pneumonia in cats?

 If viruses, bacteria or fungal organisms invade your cat’s airways and nostrils, an infection or inflammation can develop, which may lead to pneumonia.
 This condition can result in breathing challenges and oxygen deficiency in the blood, which can weaken your cat’s immune system.

 Though cats of any age can be diagnosed with pneumonia, it’s most often seen in very young kittens, cats with underlying health conditions or senior cats.
 Cats can contract pneumonia in a number of ways:

 The most common form of pneumonia seen in cats, infectious pneumonia can be caused by a bacterial or viral infection in the airways and lungs.